JayKimProject/readme.md/README.md

 ### About me

-1. Lead Data Scientist/Engineer with expertise in advanced ML/DL modeling.
+1. Lead Data Scientist/Sr. Machine Learning Engineer with expertise in advanced ML/DL modeling.
 2. Data Scientist/Engineer specializing in real-time data and IoT solutions.
 3. Machine Learning Scientist/Engineer driving A.I. innovation in advanced analytics.
 4. A.I.
 Scientist/Engineer at the forefront of Edge AI